zio/zio-kafka/docs/consuming-kafka-topics-using-zio-streams.md

     .provideSomeLayer(consumer)
 ```

-You may stream data from Kafka using the `plainStream`
+You may stream data from Kafka using the `plainStream` method:
-methods:

 ```scala
 import zio.Clock, zio.Console.printLine